 Iron is an essential nutrient for most living organisms.
 Among other roles, it’s used to produce haemoglobin which is what enables red blood cells to transport oxygen throughout the body.
 It is therefore crucial for energy production and in turn, athletic performance.

 Low iron comes in varying degrees, from initially having low iron stores (as indicated by low serum ferritin and transferrin); to early iron deficiency (indicated by decreased serum transferrin saturation) to iron-deficiency anaemia (indicated by low haemoglobin and haematocrit as well as reduced mean corpuscular volume (MCV)).

 It’s therefore important when assessing iron levels, to avoid simply viewing serum iron.
-For a complete view of oxygen carrying capacity, review and request the following from your Dr:
+For a complete view of oxygen carrying capacity, review and request the following from your GP:

 - Transferrin Saturation